AlanHassen/modelsmatter_localretro_hpc/README.md

 Note: Whenever `<Path>` is present, it is necessary to adjust the paths to the correct absolute folder.

+## Funding

+This study was partially funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Innovative Training Network European Industrial Doctorate grant agreement No. 956832 “Advanced machine learning for Innovative Drug Discovery”

 #  Old LocalRetro Readme
 Implementation of Retrosynthesis Prediction with LocalRetro developed by prof. Yousung Jung group at KAIST (contact: ysjn@kaist.ac.kr).